laipn/company-fit/README.md

 - [ ] One or multiple answers above were given. <_List answers_>
 - [ ] Complexities understood.
 - [ ] Additional novelty present. <_Describe Them_>

+**Question**: "Does your org use agile practices?
+Which ones and why?"

+Background:
+Note all orgs tend to use at least some agile practices.
+The question is if leadership has a good understanding why they've chosen the practices they have or if teams have the agency to choose which ones to use.

+_Common answers_:
+  - Teams decides which to use.
+Follow up: "How was this decided?
+Through surveys?
+How was the decision revisited"
+  - Whiever ones that studies show to be effective.  *Follow up*: Are those studies specifically tailored for software engineering?
+In your problem space?

+- [ ] One or multiple answers above were given. <_List answers_>
+- [ ] Complexities understood.
+- [ ] Additional novelty present. <_Describe Them_>

+**Question**: "Does your org use KPI practices?
+How strictly?
+Does it directly affect promo?"

+_Common answers_:
+  - Same as in the above

+Background:
+- [ ] One or multiple answers above were given. <_List answers_>
+- [ ] Complexities understood.
+- [ ] Additional novelty present. <_Describe Them_>

 ### Reorganizations